'They don't make people like this any more', Denimu says on meeting David Hockney

 “It was the most amazing regeneration I had seen,” said Ian.
 “And the apartment they gave us was stunning.”

-Ian, whose work depicting a series of shopfronts featured at the Paducah Convention Center, said the town had also fought against decline.
+Ian, whose work depicting a series of shop fronts featured at the Paducah Convention Center, said the town had also fought against decline.

 “Coca Cola used to have a plant in Paducah, in this beautiful Art Deco building,” he said.

-“For years it was empty and now it has a coffee shop owned by a Brit, a microbrewery and a restaurant as well as art and craft shops.
+“For years it was empty and now it has a coffee shop owned by a Brit, a micro brewery and a restaurant as well as art and craft shops.
 The building is stunningly regenerated and brings a new life to the area.

 The Arts School also had the most stunning regeneration.
 I want my studio there.
 It would be an inspiration to learn there.”